Who We Are

 Ms Victoria Howe

-Ms Victoria Howe is the Assistant Director of the Centre for Critical Thinking and Ethics at Newington College, where she also teaches Philosophy and Religions Studies and English.
+Ms Victoria Howe is the Assistant Director of the Centre for Critical Thinking and Ethics at Newington College, where she also teaches Philosophy and Religious Studies, Studies of Religion, and English.
+She is directly involved with curation and development of Critical Thinking classroom resources, managing the inter-school events, and in coordinating the annual Thinker in Residence programming.

 With extensive teaching experience, including a tenure as Head of English, she brings to the role a wealth of experience in embedding critical thinking in students’ learning.
 Her leadership experience extends to student wellbeing and also the co-curricular sphere, having served previously as Head of House and Head of Intellectual Competitions.